 How to Shave When You Have Sensitive Skin

-But - if you have sensitive skin - shaving can be miserable.
+Do you have sensitive skin?
+If so, shaving can be miserable, almost torturous.
 When you're done, you look in the mirror and see bad news.
 Redness, irritation, bumps, and ingrown hairs.
 You may feel an intense itch from razor burn too.

 What Is Sensitive Skin?

 Sensitive skin is “a complex dermatological condition, defined by abnormal sensory symptoms.”
 Researchers have coined the term “Sensitive Skin Syndrome” to describe a growing problem.
 Some people, despite a lack of clinical symptoms, experience extreme reactions to cosmetics and skincare products.

 Other guys have sensitive skin because they suffer from a specific skin issue.
 Common examples are intense dryness, eczema, and severe ingrown hairs.

 How to Shave If You Have Sensitive Skin